bbcb/bbcb.github.io/Donate.md

 At the time, Adimetrius is the lead, senior, mid and jun in this project\.
 He works on it day, and sometimes night, as a volunteer, full of enthusiasm\.

-Currently, we have 6 donating supporters: Mathieu Westerweele from Mobatec, NL, two undisclosed supporters and Ivan Denisov from Kraysnoyarsk, RU\.

 **Please participate in the creation of CP 64\-bit compiler with your donations\.**